 Increase sending volume slowly

-If you send many messages, we recommend you:
+If you send large volumes of email, we recommend you:

 - Send mail at a consistent rate.
 Avoid sending mail in bursts.

-- Start with a low sending volume, then slowly increase the volume over time.
+- Start with a low sending volume, and slowly increase the volume over time.

 - As you increase the sending volume, regularly monitor the sending rate and any responses you get.
 Regular monitoring lets you turn down the sending volume when the sending rate is limited, or when you start seeing errors.